an old man and woman sitting on a bench in a park

 a person smiling for the camera

-a person leaning against a tree
+?> a person leaning against a tree

 We Offer Smile Repair for a Variety of Needs

-Beyond same-day crowns, we provide several other lasting smile solutions.
+Beyond dental crowns, we provide several other lasting smile solutions.
 Traditional bridges replace missing teeth by anchoring to neighboring healthy teeth.
 For the strongest support, implant-supported bridges attach directly to dental implants, preserving jawbone health while looking completely natural.
 These options restore both function and appearance, helping you eat, speak, and smile with confidence.

 For teeth with moderate damage, we offer inlays and onlays - sometimes called partial crowns.
 These conservative treatments preserve more of your natural tooth structure while providing excellent protection.
 Inlays fit within the cusps of your tooth, while onlays extend over one or more cusps.
 Both are custom-made from durable materials that blend seamlessly with your smile, providing long-lasting repairs that are nearly invisible.